Skip to main

 Russian Doll

-Much like the characters featured in so many of her shows and films, Jamie marches to the beat of her own drum, happily pushing up against the establishment with her iconoclastic comedy and formula-averse approach to storytelling.
-After starting as an intern for Martin Scorsese, and script supervisor alongside David Fincher, Jamie’s directing career took off with But I’m a Cheerleader, premiering at the Toronto International Film Festival, announcing a fresh comedic voice representing the LGBTQ+ community with a sophisticated style.
+Much like the characters featured in so many of her shows and films, Jamie marches to the beat of her own drum, happily pushing back against the establishment with her iconoclastic comedy and formula-averse approach to storytelling.
+After starting as an intern for Martin Scorsese and script supervisor alongside David Fincher, Jamie’s directing career took off with But I’m a Cheerleader, premiering at the Toronto International Film Festival, announcing a fresh comedic voice representing the LGBTQ+ community with a sophisticated style.